How the Pandemic Pushed Me to Start My Dream Career

 Through a lot of hard work, the business started to take off.
 I have a couple of fitness facilities that are interested in selling the bag at their locations.
 I have over 15,000 followers on Instagram, a Youtube channel that’s growing, and I’ve been featured in local publications.
 The product is now being shipped in preparation for a Kickstarter campaign.

 I’m not going to pretend that this was easy.
 Once I started to walk my path, things got better at home and in my professional life.

 The whole family is doing better as well.
 We started watching Shark Tank and Dragons Den which sparks up great conversations.
 I’m also a lot more honest with myself and with my kids.

 My wife is a lot happier because she can see my renewed sense of excitement.
 Life isn’t perfect and sometimes stuff happens but I truly believe it’s what we make of challenging circumstances that define us.
 The pandemic became my wake-up call.
 It woke me up from a lie that has been affecting my life for years.
 A lie that would have also affected my children.

 I’ve got a long way to go but at least I know what I want, and it’s up to me to get there.

-David Walcott is the father of two boys and the owner of Hustleandfit.
+David Walcott is a dad to two boys and the owner of Hustleandfit.
 Go to My BioSource to learn more about the history of pandemics.